minorcell/memo-code/README.md

 <img src="public/demo.png" width="100%" alt="Memo Code demo">

 Built with Node.js + TypeScript.
-DeepSeek is the default provider, and OpenAI-compatible APIs are supported.
+Memo works with OpenAI-compatible APIs.

 Memo Code is an open-source coding agent that lives in your terminal, understands repository context, and helps you move faster with natural-language commands.